cncf/toc/proposals/incubation/dapr.md

 Dapr released as a v1.0 project in Feb 2021 and has achieved the stability and enterprise readiness to be designated production ready.
 Dapr is used in production today by multiple companies.

+### CNCF Due Diligence (DD) document
+The [Dapr CNCF Due Diligence document](https://docs.google.com/document/d/1tI1dha5IBMRu9BWtfq21OlHF2JIMq7MW) provides the necessary details to support submission of Dapr as an Incubations project to CNCF via the App-Delivery SIG.
+Refer to this document to answer required questions on accepting Dapr into CNCF Incubation status.

 ### Features

 Dapr consists of a high-performance runtime, CLI, language specific SDKs (Java, Python, Go, .NET, PHP, C++, Javascript) and pluggable components to integrate with a range of different technologies including storage, queues, event brokers etc.